 Over time, The Motley Fool services have garnered millions of subscribers who rely on them for the chance to beat the market.
-Customers can use Motley Fool’s advice to build a stock portfolio of high-growth stocks they believe are likely to beat the market.
+Customers can use Motley Fool’s recommendations to build a stock portfolio of high-growth stocks they believe are likely to beat the market.

 Investors can also use the Motley Fool’s recommendations to invest in real estate opportunities like real estate investment trusts, commercial real estate, and residential real estate.

 Further, the Motley Fool also advises customers on using options to more than double their returns, plus many other investment services geared toward the active investor.